 Michael Hacker counsels clients through all stages of complex civil litigation and government and internal investigations, with a focus on securities-related matters.
 He has litigated in a variety of federal and state trial and appellate courts and represented clients before the US Department of Justice, the Securities and Exchange Commission, and the Public Company Accounting Oversight Board.
 Mike also maintains an active pro bono practice and is committed to volunteering his time to individuals and organizations in need of legal services.

 Before moving back to Boston and joining Morgan Lewis, Mike was an associate in the New York office of another major international law firm.

-While in law school, Mike was the executive notes editor of the Boston College Law Review and interned for Judge Allison D. Burroughs of the US District Court for the District of Massachusetts.
+While in law school, Mike served as the executive notes editor of the Boston College Law Review and was a teaching assistant and research assistant to a constitutional law professor.
+Mike also completed an internship with Judge Allison D. Burroughs of the US District Court for the District of Massachusetts.